cakephp/docs/en/views/json-and-xml-views.rst

 Before you can use the data view classes, you'll need to do a bit of setup:

 #.
-Enable the json and or xml extensions with
+Enable the json and or xml extensions with :ref:`file-extensions`.
+This will
-   :php:meth:`Router::parseExtensions()`.
-This will enable Router to handle multiple extensions.
+   enable Router to handle multiple extensions.
 #.
 Add the :php:class:`RequestHandlerComponent` to your controller's list of
    components.
 This will enable automatic view class switching on content types.
 You can also set the component up with the ``viewClassMap`` setting, to map types to your custom classes and/or map other data types.

-After adding ``Router::parseExtensions('json');`` to your routes file, CakePHP will automatically switch view classes when a request is done with the ``.json`` extension, or the Accept header is ``application/json``.
+After adding ``Router::parseExtensions(['json']);`` to your routes file, CakePHP will automatically switch view classes when a request is done with the ``.json`` extension, or the Accept header is ``application/json``.